christopher-altman/autodidactic-qml/README.md

 ## What This Is and Is Not

 This repository is a **deliberately constrained falsifier**.
-It is engineered to answer one question cleanly:
+It is engineered to cleanly answer one question:

 > *Does “local structural proximity” (0th–2nd order information) imply local recoverability of function after damage?*